taiojia/playback/README.md

 # playback
-playback is a OpenStack provisioning tools that can deploy all of OpenStack components with high availability.
+playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed with high availability.

 ### Getting Started

+#### Setting your testing environment if you want
+You must have the Vagrant installed and than you can provision  the testing environment, the test node you can see `Vagrantfile` at `examples`.
+    cd examples
+    vagrant up

-#### Define a inventory file in inventory/inventory
+#### Define a inventory file
+The inventory file at `inventory/inventory`, the default setting is the Vagrant testing node.
+You can according to your environment to change parameters.
 ```
 [zabbix_agents]
 tempest ansible_ssh_host=172.16.33.11